Dorinetk/reactemployeedirectory/README.md

 ## Description

-This app is employee directory with React.
+This app is an employee directory with React.

 The deployed application is available at: https://blueberry-crisp-93612.herokuapp.com/